[go: up one dir, main page]

 Alongside Quantum Break, ReCore was referred internally as a "risked groundbreaking idea" by Microsoft, and a attempt in the keep-pursuing desire of building a big, brand new franchise.[64]
 During Gamescom 2016 in August, after being questioned about a potential sequel, Staten said that "like Halo: Combat Evolved was developed without knowledge about its future and possible sequels", they're building ReCore to a wise-bigger audience, bringing their best people to ensure a high-quality experience and "earn" the greenlit to develop a sequel.[65]
 Shortly after the Definitive Edition release, Microsoft Studios general manager Shannon Loftis claimed that the updated version is a key-front in Xbox constant focus to deliver new content for the community, and reinforced Microsoft commitment for ReCore.[66]

 On June 23, 2018, Armature Studio confirmed to be working on two new original projects, answering a e-mail fan question about ReCore 2.[67]
 Both projects became to be Sports Scramble and Where the Heart Leads.[68][69]
 Later on, the studio admitted that would be great to see ReCore 2 either by them or by another studio, and informed to have a good partnership with Microsoft,[70] but they never discussed about a potential sequel.[71]
 Following fifth anniversary celebrations of the original game,[72] Keller told in May 2021 that if the right opportunity came in, Armature would be very interested in develop ReCore 2.[73]
-On October 12, 2022, Meta Platforms acquired Armature Studio for a non-disclosured value, making them a Oculus Studios first-party developer for the virtual reality Meta Quest headsets,[74] leaving ReCore's future uncertain, although on February 21, 2023, after nearly five years inactive, the official Instagram page of the game was updated with a new post, sharing a image and quote "Anyone know what I'm up to with this cryptic code?".[75]
+On October 12, 2022, Meta Platforms acquired Armature Studio for a non-disclosured value, making them a Oculus Studios first-party developer for the virtual reality Meta Quest headsets,[74] leaving ReCore's future uncertain.
+On February 21, 2023, after nearly five years inactive, the official Instagram page of the game was updated with a new post, sharing an image and quote "Anyone know what I'm up to with this cryptic code?".[75]

 Notes